Peter-Xsp/Book-Store-App/README.md

 Try it live here: https://book-store-app-theta-three.vercel.app/

+In the application, you can test the admin features using the following login credentials:

+Email: admin@example.com
+Password: admin

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.